microsoft/terminal/doc/specs/#1502 - Advanced Tab Switcher/spec.md

 #### Opening the Tab Switcher

-The user will press a keybinding named `tabSwitcher` to bring up the UI.
+The user can press a keybinding named `tabSwitcher` to bring up the command palette UI with a list of tab titles.
+The user can also bring up the command palette first, and type a "tab switcher" prefix like "@" into the search bar to switch into "tab switcher mode".
 The user will be able to change it to whatever they like.
 There will also be an optional `anchor` arg that may be provided to this keybinding.